-BY-LAW # 5 - DISCIPLINE (adopted November 21, 2014)
+BY-LAW # 5 - DISCIPLINE

+(adopted December 21, 2017)

 - B 5.1 National Executive Committee (NEC), pursuant to clause 6.6 of the Constitution, shall have the authority to expel, suspend or remove from office any Regular or Pending member who contravenes any provision of these By-Laws or the CAPE Constitution.
-NEC members shall be removed from office in accordance with Article 19. - B 5.2 A member having committed any of the offenses listed below may be penalized as provided in paragraphs B 5.1 and B 5.3 of this By-Law. - Violating any provision of the By-Laws and Constitution. - Acting in a manner that is contrary to the solemn declaration.
+NEC members shall be removed from office in accordance with Article 19.
+Any complaint under By-Law 5 being filed by a current NEC member requires the support of two additional NEC members prior to being admissible. - B 5.2 A member having committed any of the offenses listed below may be penalized as provided in paragraphs B 5.1 and B 5.3 of this By-Law. - Violating any provision of the By-Laws and Constitution.

+• Acting in a manner that is contrary to the solemn declaration.